 Performance reviews will be held during the month of July and August.
 Employee and supervisor (or supervising board chairperson) will have to sign completed form at the end of the yearly performance review meeting.
-A copy of the review will be provided to the Town Administrator to be place in the employee's file.
+A copy of the review will be provided to the Town Administrator to be placed in the employee's file.
+This information is confidential.